hyperledger/toc/governing-documents/security-template.md

 create a `SECURITY.md` file in each repository that links back to the primary document.

-See the "**Alternative:**" notes in the [Hyperledger security vulnerability disclosure policy] document for how the "best practices" in this document can be changed to meet the needs of a specific project while still adhering to the Hyperledger policies.
+See the "**Alternative:**" notes in the [LF Decentralized Trust security vulnerability disclosure policy] document for how the "best practices" in this document can be changed to meet the needs of a specific project while still adhering to the LF Decentralized Trust policies.

-[Hyperledger security vulnerability disclosure policy]: /governing-documents/security.md
+[LF Decentralized Trust security vulnerability disclosure policy]: /governing-documents/security.md

 ## About this document

-This document defines how security vulnerability reporting is handled in the Hyperledger PROJECT project.
-The approach aligns with the [Hyperledger Foundation's Security Vulnerability Reporting policy](https://tac.lfdecentralizedtrust.org/governing-documents/security.html).
-Please review that document to understand the basis of the security reporting for Hyperledger PROJECT.
+This document defines how security vulnerability reporting is handled in PROJECT, an LF Decentralized Trust Project.
+The approach aligns with the [LF Decentralized Trust's Security Vulnerability Reporting policy](https://tac.lfdecentralizedtrust.org/governing-documents/security.html).
+Please review that document to understand the basis of the security reporting for PROJECT.

-The Hyperledger Security Vulnerability policy borrows heavily from the recommendations of the OpenSSF Vulnerability Disclosure working group.
+This vulnerability policy borrows heavily from the recommendations of the OpenSSF Vulnerability Disclosure working group.
 For up-to-date information on the latest recommendations related to vulnerability disclosures, please visit the [GitHub of that working group](https://github.com/ossf/wg-vulnerability-disclosures).

-If you are already familiar with the security policies of Hyperledger PROJECT, and ready to report a vulnerability, please jump to [Report Intakes](#report-intakes).
+If you are already familiar with the security policies of PROJECT, and ready to report a vulnerability, please jump to [Report Intakes](#report-intakes).